Financial-Times/origami/apps/website/_tutorials/build-service.md

 ### Selecting A Brand

-Public facing, ft.com product are known as "master brand" products, by setting the brand query parameter to "master" we are requesting that style of component.
+Public facing, ft.com product are known as "core brand" products, by setting the brand query parameter to "core" we are requesting that style of component.
 But Origami components offer tailored support for other contexts with component [branding](/docs/components/branding/).

 For example we could set the brand to `internal`.